najlaauni/najlaauni/README.md

 ## 🌟 About Me
 - Passionate about coding, teaching, and continuous learning.
-- Interested in data analysis, software systems, and automatio
+- Interested in data analysis, software systems, and automation.

 ## 🌱 Education
 - Universiti Teknologi Malaysia (2025 – Present)<br>